Nurses: integrative oncology in practice

 We encourage patients to consult practitioners who are licensed, certified in the technique they’re using, and specialize in treating people with cancer.
 We share resources on both the approaches of cancer care and finding qualified professionals in Finding Integrative Oncologists and Other Professionals ›

-Self care: 7 Healing Practices
+Self care: 7 Lifestyle Practices

 In a strictly conventional care model, many patients and their cancer treatment team may not fully appreciate that self care through healthy lifestyle practices is both empowering and powerful in improving health, resilience, quality of life, and treatment outcomes while minimizing side effects.
 During treatment, research shows that self-care practices make a difference.